 Next, identify the title of the article.
 The title will usually be at the top of the article, in a font that is larger than the text.

 Next, identify the publication information.
 This includes the title of the journal; the volume, issue, and page numbers; and the year of publication.
-Note that the issue may be referred to as the number.
+The issue may be referred to as the number.
 Usually this information can be found on the cover of the journal, on the table of contents, or at the top of the article.
 For the page numbers, you should look at the first and last pages of the article.

 After the article title, type the journal title, in italics.
 Then, type a comma, the abbreviation vol., the volume number, a comma, the abbreviation no. and then the issue number.
 Type a comma, then give the year of publication.
 Type another comma, the abbreviation pp. and the page numbers.
 End this section with a period.
 This completes the citation.

-You may encounter journal articles while searching on the Web.
+You may encounter full-text journal articles while searching on the Web.
 This article is from the online journal Australian Humanities Review.

 O’Carroll, John.
 “Totaram’s Ghost.”
 Australian Humanities Review, no. 52, 2012. australianhumanitiesreview.org/2012/05/01/totarams-ghost/.